 It's now time to go to nearby Piazza Signoria.
 Here take your time to admire the open air art gallery that is the Loggia dei Lanzi.

+It’s now time to head to Piazza Signoria, where you can take your time to admire the Loggia dei Lanzi.
 The Piazza is also home to the handsome Palazzo Vecchio , Florence’s town hall, and out front there’s a copy of Michelangelo’s statue of David.
 This is one of the most remarkable squares in Florence and a good place to just sit and soak up the spirit of the city.

 Just beyond the square is Via dei Neri.
 Here you can grab a bite to eat at the justly famous “All’Antico Vinaio”.
 Here you’ll get traditional Florentine style sandwiches, and it’ll keep you going in your travels through the city.
 It’s usually packed, so expect a queue but it’s worth the wait.